dhlab-basel/Sipi/manual/building.rst

 Mac OS X
 ========

-You will need Homebrew_.
+You will need Homebrew_ and at least OSX 10.11.5.
 Then:

 ::